MetaMask/SIPs/SIPS/sip-28.md

 ## Abstract

-This SIP introduces a way the schedule non-recurring events in the future.
+This SIP introduces a way to schedule non-recurring events in the future.

 ## Motivation

-Scheduled recurring events are already support in Snaps through Cronjobs feature.
-Introducing non-recurring events we allow novel use-cases for Snap developers, such as allowing a snap that sets a reminder for ENS domain expiration date.
+Scheduled recurring events are already supported in the Snaps platform via the Cronjobs feature.
+By introducing non-recurring events we will allow novel use-cases for Snap developers, such as allowing a snap that sets a reminder for ENS domain expiration date.

 ## Specification